 Reflecting the strong real estate market in Philadelphia, the citywide reassessment found that the aggregate value of all properties in Philadelphia has risen by approximately 21 percent since Tax Year 2020.

-To reduce the potential impact these rising values may have on residents, Mayor Kenney has proposed a package of relief measures and reductions in the Wage Tax.
-These measures will ensure that the revenues resulting from new assessments are put directly back into the hands of taxpayers.
+To reduce the potential impact these rising values may have on residents, Mayor Kenney and City Council agreed to a package of relief measures and reductions in the Wage and business taxes.
+These measures will ensure that the general fund revenues resulting from new assessments are put directly back into the hands of taxpayers.

 “Growing property values reflect well on Philadelphia being a place of choice and represent an opportunity to build wealth for some.
-But homeowners deserve protections, which is why I am proposing $200 million in new homeowner and rent relief over five years.” – Mayor Jim Kenney
+But homeowners deserve protections, which is why I signed into law $298 million in new homeowner and rent relief over five years.” – Mayor Jim Kenney

 Real Estate Tax relief programs for homeowners